coiner16/EIPs/EIPS/eip-reparo_integration.md

 ## Backwards Compatibility
 <!--All EIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The EIP must explain how the author proposes to deal with these incompatibilities.
 EIP submissions without a sufficient backwards compatibility treatise may be rejected outright.-->
-Reparo does not introduce any backward incompatibilities.
+Reparo does not introduce any backward incompatibilities in terms of transaction/block structure.
+Since a repair operation means that some content from a past block is indeed changed, transactions that deal with the old version of the content may no longer be valid according to a client who has performed the repair operation.
+For example, transactions that deal with the old (buggy) state of a contract which has been later fixed may no longer be valid as the repaired state of the accounts may not allow the transaction.

 ## Test Cases
 <!--Test cases for an implementation are mandatory for EIPs that are affecting consensus changes.
 Other EIPs can choose to include links to test cases if applicable.-->
-Test cases can be worked on after the policy is determined and if the proposal is accepted.
+Test cases can only be studied after fixing the reparo repair policy.
+Reparo does not affect the block proposal mechanism but rather only deals with how the state propagates before and after a repair.

 ## Implementation
 <!--The implementations must be completed before any EIP is given status "Final", but it need not be completed before the EIP is accepted.
 While there is merit to the approach of reaching consensus on the specification and rationale before writing code, the principle of "rough consensus and running code" is still useful when it comes to resolving many discussions of API details.